nova-rey/Crapssim-control/docs/CSC_BIBLE.md

    Seeded runs proving 3+ rule patterns.
 Tag `v0.34.0-phase5-ittt`.

 ### Checkpoint 1 — Rule Schema & Evaluator (Read-Only)
 Introduced a deterministic rule schema (JSON) and evaluator that checks rule conditions safely using a whitelisted expression parser.
 Outputs candidate decisions for each roll/hand without mutating state.
 This forms the foundation for CSC’s internal rules engine.

 **Guardrails:** no `eval`; deterministic vars only; if not in the decision journal, it didn’t happen.

+### Checkpoint 2 — Action Catalog & Timing Guards
+Established CSC’s canonical action verbs and legality framework.
+Rules now trigger queued actions that pass timing validation.
+Each action records its legality and result in `decision_journal.jsonl`.

 ---